drawwithcode/2016-team-work-group-09/README.md

 Some challenges or difficulties in this project:
-### / How to make the wheels run, the bulbs lighten, and the measuring intruments generate individually according to different datas (or animals) ?
+### / How to make the wheels run, the bulbs lighten, and the measuring intruments operate individually according to different datas (or animals) ?
 After several tries, I found out that utilizing "**INSTANCE MODE**" helps me quickly build one mode for one animal, and then just duplicated it and modified some parts of codes.
 Like an example below:

 ```